 POSAC (2021) Meetings

-The next POSAC meeting is scheduled for Wednesday, August 4th at 6:00 pm.
-This meeting will be virtual Zoom meeting and is open to the public.
-There is an opportunity for public comments during the first 10 minutes of the meeting.
-To join the meeting virtually, please click on the following Zoom Meeting Link: POSAC Meeting #8.
-Click the following link to view the meeting agenda: 08.04.2021 POSAC Meeting #8 Agenda.
+The next POSAC meeting is scheduled for November 16 at 7:30 p.m.
+The meeting will be conducted virtually via Zoom and open to the public.
+An opportunity for public comments will take place during the first 10 minutes of the meeting.
+See the agenda here.

 2021 Meeting Videos